clingen-data-model/clingen-interpretation/source/faq.md

 No, the LD in JSON-LD stands for Linked Data.
 One idea behind linked data is that an identifier (IRI) can stand in for an object, and that this IRI can be dereferenced to return details of the object if the receiver of the message wants them.
 Note however, that the representation of the object may not conform to that specified in the interpretation model.
 For instance, alleles in the interpretation model can be canonicalized and given an identifier by the ClinGen Allele Registry.
 A sender of messages could either include a representation of the allele as defined in the model, or it could simply include the identifier that the ClinGen Allele Registry produces.
 In this latter case, if the receiver uses the identifier to retrieve details from the Allele Registry, it will receive a representation that differs slightly from the representation used in the model.

-The approach taken in the [interpretation_json]() library is to write an inline version of an entity the first time it is serialized, following the specification of the interpretation model, with subsequent references to that same object simply writing the IRI of the object.
+The approach taken in the [interpretation_json](https://github.com/clingen-data-model/interpretation_json) library is to write an inline version of an entity the first time it is serialized, following the specification of the interpretation model, with subsequent references to that same object simply writing the IRI of the object.
 This reduces the burden on the receiver, since they will have the details in a format that are consistent, and it keeps the message as simple as possible by not repeating large chunks of JSON-LD.

 15. Does ClinVar accept messages in this format?

 At present, ClinVar only accepts submissions via their spreadsheet interface.
 However, we have provided a method for creating a ClinVar submission spreadsheet from a ClinGen Pathogenicity Interpretation message.
 The method can be accessed via the [ClinGen Data Exchange]().

+16. What do I do if I find a problem with the ClinGen Pathogenicity Interpretation Model?

+Post an issue at our [github]().